 A month later, Specialty released a cover version of "The Wheel Of Fortune" (led by David Ford).
 Originally a 1951 RCA recording by Johnny Heartman, versions by Sunny Gale, Bobby, Wayne, and Kay Starr were also beginning to take off.
 It's flip was "Later," led by Willie Ray Rockwell.
 Once again these Unique masters were billed as the Four Flames.

-Then it was back to the "Hollywood's Four Flames," when "Tabarin" was re-released on Unique, this time with the Bobby Byrd-led "Cryin' For My Baby" as the flip.
+Then it was back to the "Hollywood's Four Flames," when "Tabarin" was released on Unique, this time with the Bobby Byrd-led "Cryin' For My Baby" as the flip.
+Note that "Tabarin" wasn't the same master as the one on Fidelity, but it did come from the same session.
+(For example, on Fidelity, the lyrics are "we were dancing to a starlight dream"; on Unique, it's "we were dancing in a starlight dream.)
 The label claims that the personnel were David Ford, Bobby Byrd, Curlee Dinkins, and Clyde Tillis.

 In April, the final Unique recordings were issued: "Please Say I'm Wrong" (led by David Ford), backed with "The Masquerade Is Over" (fronted by Curlee Dinkins).
 This time, the label credited the "Hollywood Four Flames."